ucoders/CSC201/docs/content/2023/Task_2.md

-The data is available in the starter code once your initiate the project in the Gitub classroom.
+The data is available in the starter code once your initiate the project in the GitHub classroom.
 The original data source is from <https://snap.stanford.edu/data/soc-sign-bitcoin-otc.html>

 The objective of this project is to develop a query system for these trust ratings.
 There are two key components are required.